Naila Munir

 Naila Munir is a Pakistani politician who had been a Member of the Provincial Assembly of Sindh, from June 2013 to May 2018.

 Early life

 She was born on 11 April 1962 in Karachi.

 Political career

-She was elected to the Provincial Assembly of Sindh as a candidate of Muttahida Qaumi Movement on a reserved seat for women in 2013 Pakistani general election.
+She was elected to the Provincial Assembly of Sindh as a candidate of Muttahida Qaumi Movement on a reserved seat for women in the 2013 Pakistani general election.

 In March 2018, she quit MQM and joined Pak Sarzameen Party (PSP).